AtharvaGulhane/HTML-PODS-DEPLOYMENT/README.md

 ### Access the Service via Browser:

-- After running the above command, you will receive a URL like `http://127.0.0.1:53968` to access the service locally through your web browser.
+- After running the above command, you will receive a URL like `http://127.0.0.1:XXXXX` to access the service locally through your web browser.

+- This step allows you to expose the service on your local machine and access the web page served by Nginx.

 ---